bespoken/bespoken-docs/unit-testing/guide-google.md

 ```

 This interaction will send an IntentRequest with the intent name SomeIntent and slots SlotA and SlotB set to ValueA and ValueB respectively.

-Easy, right?
-The utterance is ignored, but can be useful a form of description.

 ## Request Expressions
 Request expressions allow for setting values explicitly on the request to handler more complex cases.